Who or what inspired you to take up the clarinet and pursue a career in music?

 Sometimes it has been a challenge to persuade promoters that the clarinet is an exciting solo instrument because they tend only to think of having piano or violin soloists.

 Which performance/recordings are you most proud of?

-I am very glad I managed to release “English Fantasy” last year, a recording of great pieces written for me by Will Todd, Patrick Hawes, Paul Reade and John Dankworth.
+I am very glad I managed to release “English Fantasy”, a recording of great pieces written for me by Will Todd, Patrick Hawes, Paul Reade and John Dankworth.

 Which particular works do you think you perform best?